Applying security film

 applications.
 There has been some reluctance in

-using the Dow 995 by many technicians because it can
+using silicone by many technicians because it can

 be time consuming and difficult to make an